declare-lab/LLM-PuzzleTest/README.md

 ## Dataset

-The dataset is available in [here](https://github.com/declare-lab/puzzle-reasoning/tree/master/AlgoPuzzleVQA/data).
+The dataset is available [here](https://github.com/declare-lab/puzzle-reasoning/tree/master/AlgoPuzzleVQA/data).
 We created a total of 18 different puzzles spanning various algorithmic and mathematical topics.
 Many of these puzzles are popular in various recreational or academic settings.

 In total, we have 1800 instances from the 18 different puzzles.
 These instances are analogous to different test cases of the puzzle, i.e.  they have different input combinations, initial and goal states, etc. Reliably solving all the instances would require finding the exact algorithm to use and then applying it accurately.
 This is akin to how we verify the accuracy of a computer program aiming to solve a particular task through a broad range of test cases.